SafeExamBrowser/seb-server/docs/lmssetup.rst

 Overview
 --------

-To be able to connect to a learning management system (LMS) and view and manage the courses provided by a LMS is an essential feature of the SEB Server.
+To be able to connect to a learning management system (LMS), to view and manage the courses provided by a LMS is an essential feature of the SEB Server.
-To create an exam or e-assessment, based on a course existing on a LMS, to use with SEB we need some data of this course from the LMS like, start- end-time, name and others.
-If we furthermore want to be able to automatically restrict the course for SEB access only we need to have proper integration API's in place on both sides, the LMS and the SEB Server.
+To setup an exam or e-assessment for SEB on SEB Server that is based on a course from a LMS, we have to make a binding to the course on the LMS.
+This allows as to always get the actual course data from LMS like, start- end-time, name and others.
+If we furthermore want to be able to automatically restrict the course for SEB access only we also need to have proper integration API's in place on both sides, the LMS and the SEB Server.
 This integration is separated into two main features so far.
 This are:

 **Course API**